Othernet-Project/bottle-utils/README.rst

 - ``bottle_utils.i18n`` - Support for internationalization
 - ``bottle_utils.lazy`` - Provides functionality for lazy evaluation of
   callables
+- ``bottle_utils.meta`` - Classes for handling page metadata

+Separately, there is also a module that contains shared low-level functionality used by other modules: ``bottle_utils.common``.

 Documentation is currently not available.